Periods - all your questions answered

 What is a period or a menstruation?

-Periods - period poverty
+Questions about period poverty

 What is the definition of period poverty?

-Period poverty is the lack of access to resources like menstrual products, washing facilities and private spaces to manage menstrual hygiene.
+Period poverty is the lack of access to resources like menstrual products, washing facilities and private spaces to manage menstrual health.
 Period poverty also includes the restrictions placed on people due to the shame and cultural taboos surrounding menstruation.

 Both the shortage of resources and the shame attached to menstruation can further affect people's lives, for example by impeding their education or ability to work.
 Find out more about period poverty.